EasyCorp/EasyAdminBundle/README.md

 Sometimes it's useful to modify the original entity properties before displaying them in the listings.
-For example, if your `Customer` entity defines a `firstName` and `lastName` properties, you may want to just display a column called `Name` with both information.
+For example, if your `Customer` entity defines `firstName` and `lastName` properties, you may want to just display a column called `Name` with both information.
 These are called `virtual fields` because they don't really exist as real Doctrine entity fields.